cosmoswafer/adventofjs/Challenge05/README.md

 - See the list of podcast episodes
 - Checking off an episode will mark the episode as watched and will strike-through the title
+- See the list of podcast episodes
+- Check one episode, shift-click to select all the episodes in between

 ### Content